-- Recurrent Xanax use even in situations where it is physically hazardous, like driving.
+- Recurrent Xanax use even in situations where it is physically hazardous, like while driving.

-- Continued Xanax use despite knowing that physical or psychological problems are being caused by or intensified by Xanax.
+- Continued Xanax use despite knowing that physical or psychological problems are being caused by or intensified by Xanax use.

-- Tolerance that leads to needing more Xanax to achieve desired effect.
+- Tolerance that leads to needing to use more Xanax to achieve the desired effect.

 Central nervous system depressants such as Xanax initially cause drowsiness or a sedative effect.
-With continued misuse, a person may experience:1,5
+With continued misuse, a person may experience the following side effects of Xanax use:1,5

 - Slurred speech.